Investors look past Ukraine, focus on ECB

 With Russia's economy already struggling, the threat of new European action pushed dollar-traded shares in Moscow .IRTS down 1 percent, the rouble RUB= to a record low and Russian borrowing costs to a five-year high.

-The euro, in contrast, barely budged throughout the European day.
-Core euro zone bond yields remained at record lows [GVD/EUR] and the dollar index .DXY held near a 13-month high.
+The euro, in contrast, barely budged EUR= throughout the European day.
+Core euro zone bond yields remained at record lows and the dollar index .DXY held near a 13-month high.

 ENTER THE DRAGHI